keiki83/CS175_Project_AI/docs/final.md

 ### Analysis
 Evaluating the three afformentioned graphs above, gives insight into the behavior of the agent.
 The agent is making noticeable improvement to its policy for combating zombies.
 The agent is surviving for longer periods of time as shown in the increase in figure 2.
 During this longer suvival time, the agent is also able to acquire more zombies kills based on the increase in figure 1.
 Figure 3 indicates the agent is effectively balancing survival with kills.
 The agents reward settings currently allow it to increase the number of kills and its survivability which correlates to the higher reward scores seen in figure 4.

 Based on the data collected, the agent during the initial 100 rounds has an effectivness of about 0.8% or 1 kill per 125 moves.
 As the agent continues to learn, the agent has an effectivness of about 1% during the last 100 rounds or 1 kill per 100 moves.
-The agent improved its ability to acquire kills by 25% or alternatively, reduced inefficient moves by 20%.
+The agent improved its ability to acquire kills by 25% or alternatively, reduced 20% of moves which were inefficient.

 ## References
 <!--- References: Make a list of work you’re citing in your description above (starting with a level-two header).